 Often, a separation of timescales of characteristic dynamical relaxation times gives rise to the existence of metastable conformational states, such that the biomolecule remains in any one of these states for a long time before making a rapid transition to another state.
-A wealth of experimental data now supports the existence of such states, including NMR [1, 2], fluorescence emission [3, 4], energy transfer[5], correlation spectroscopy [6], and non-equilibrium perturbation experiments[4].
-[ADD MORE CITATIONS!]
-Developing a quantitative understanding of what gives rise to these conformational states and the interactions that govern their transitions will provide insight into how post-translational modification and non-covalent association can affect dynamics and function, and will have a significant impact on our understanding of many biological processes, such as signaling events, enzyme regulation, allostery, and drug design for conformationally flexible molecules.
+A wealth of experimental data now supports the existence of such states, including NMR [1-3], fluorescence emission [4, 5], energy transfer [6, 7], correlation spectroscopy [8, 9], and non-equilibrium perturbation experiments [5].
+Developing a quantitative understanding of what gives rise to these conformational states and the interactions that govern their transitions will have a significant impact on our understanding of many biological processes, such as signaling events, enzyme regulation, allostery, and drug design for conformationally flexible molecules.

-Sampling the underlying phase-space by straightforward molecular dynamics simulation often suffers from the problem that the timescales of conformational changes are usually orders of magnitude larger than simulation times accessible by available computational ressources.
-In these cases the use of parallel tempering molecular dynamics (PT) simulations has been an effective and thus popular approach to overcoming the issue of convergence in molecular simluations, by allowing replicas to heat up and overcome enthalpic barriers as the simulation proceed while still sampling from an appropriate equilibrium distribution [7] [CITE: More references from theory paper].
-At the same time this approach permits an analysis of temperature dependence of properties of interest, which is especially important for comparisons with certain experimental results[8] (e.g. melting curves, heat capacities).
-Although parallel tempering molecular dynamics produces unphysical replica trajectories, the short physical trajectories in between these exchanges can provide useful dynamical information.
-If the parallel tempering simulation is wellequilibrated, these initial configurations of the short trajectory segments will be sampled from the equilibrium at their corresponding temperatures.
+Sampling the underlying phase space by straightforward molecular dynamics simulation often suffers from the problem that the timescales of conformational changes are usually orders of magnitude larger than simulation times accessible using current computational resources.
+Parallel tempering molecular dynamics (PT) simulations has been an effective and thus popular approach to overcoming the issue of convergence in molecular simulations, by allowing replicas to heat up and overcome enthalpic barriers as the simulation proceeds while still sampling from an appropriate equilibrium distribution [10-13].
+At the same time this approach permits an analysis of temperature dependence of properties of interest, which is especially important for comparisons with certain experimental results [14] (e.g. melting curves, heat capacities).
+Although parallel tempering molecular dynamics produces unphysical replica trajectories, the short physical trajectories in between the exchanges can provide useful dynamical information.
+If the parallel tempering simulation is well-equilibrated, these initial configurations of the short trajectory segments will be sampled from the equilibrium at their corresponding temperatures.

-Markov models provide a way of modeling the slow conformational dynamics of biomolecules based on short simulations [9-17].
+Markov models provide a way of modeling the slow conformational dynamics of biomolecules based on short simulations [15-23].
 In these models conformational states are envisioned as disjoint but connected regions of configurational space.
 The biomolecule spends long times within individual regions before undergoing rapid stochastic transitions between regions.
-If a separation of timescales exists between fast relaxation times within a region and slow equilibration between regions, the inter-state dynamics can be well described by a Markov model in discrete timesteps τ , where a coarse graining in time is required as the discretization in space prohibits the characterization of relaxation processes faster than τ .
+If a separation of timescales exists between fast relaxation times within and slow equilibration between regions, the inter-state dynamics can be well described by a Markov model in discrete timesteps τ , where a coarse graining in time is required as the discretization in space prohibits the characterization of relaxation processes faster than τ .
 If the system is partitioned into its metastable states, τ is related to the time required to overcome internal barriers within each conformational state.
-However, it has been recently shown that even in the absence of many metastable states, a Markovian model can well-approximate the dynamics at long times, with this approximation error decreasing with increasing number of states[18].
+However, it has been recently shown that, even in the absence of many metastable states, a Markovian model can well approximate the dynamics at long times, with this approximation error decreasing with increasing number of states [24].

-Recently, Buchete and Hummer have shown that both thermodynamic and kinetic properties can be estimated over the range of temperatures by constructing Markov models using the short physical trajectories generated from parallel tempering simulations[19].
-However, if a complete description of dynamics across the entire thermally-accessible configurational space is desired, one quickly runs into problems if use is made of trajectories only from the temperature of interest, as some states that are sampled at other temperatures may not be well sampled at the a single temperature[19].
-One would like to make use of the data collected at all temperatures to characterize the kinetic behavior in all regions sampled over the full range of temperatures spanned by the parallel tempering simulation in a manner similar to equilibrium reweighting.[CITE: paper]
+Recently, Buchete and Hummer have shown that both thermodynamic and kinetic properties can be estimated over the range of temperatures by constructing Markov models using the short physical trajectories generated from parallel tempering simulations[25].
+However, if a complete description of dynamics across the entire configurational space at a given temperature is desired, one quickly runs into problems if use is made of trajectories only from the temperature of interest, as some states that are sampled at other temperatures may not be well sampled at the single temperature [25].
+One would like to make use of the data collected at all temperatures to characterize the kinetic behavior in all regions sampled over the full range of temperatures spanned by the parallel tempering simulation in a manner similar to equilibrium reweighting [26-31].